-This chapter provides an overview of the spectrum analyzer user interface and describes the main graphical displays and menus presented in the spectrum analyzer measurement mode.
+This chapter provides an overview of the spectrum analyzer user interface and describes the main graphical displays and menus presented in the SPECTRUM ANALYZER mode of SPA application.

-2-2 Selecting the Analyzer
+2-2 Selecting the Applications/Modes

-The instrument analyzers are selected from the 9-dot icon or the current measurement icon.
-To select an analyzer, press the 9-dot icon in the title bar or the current measurement icon to display the available analyzers, illustrated in Figure 2-1.
-Simply touch the desired icon to load the new analyzer.
-The analyzers available for selection depend on the options that are installed and activated on your instrument.
-Some measurements and views are accessed via other measurement setup menus.
+The instrument applications are selected from the 9-dot icon or the current measurement icon.
+To select an application, press the 9-dot icon in the title bar or the current measurement icon to display the available applications and the corresponding modes, illustrated in Figure 2-1.
+Simply touch the desired icon to load the application or mode.
+The applications available for selection depend on the options that are installed and activated on your instrument.
+Some measurement modes and views are accessed via other measurement setup menus.

-Note that not all analyzers are included in all instruments.Refer to your instrument's technical data sheet.
+Note that not all applications/modes are included in all instruments.
+Refer to your instrument's technical data sheet.

 Figure 2-1.
-Example Analyzers
+Instrument Applications and Modes